Spay and Neuter Clinics

 A pilot project started in 2019, with the goal of assisting municipalities with free roaming cat overpopulation.
-The first onsite cat clinic was held in Carseland, AB in April 2019 and 84 feral cats were trapped, spayed and neutered, treated for parasites, vaccinated (including rabies), tattooed and ear tipped.
+Our first on-site cat clinic was held in Carseland, AB in April 2019.
+84 feral cats were trapped, spayed and neutered, treated for parasites, vaccinated (including rabies), tattooed and ear tipped.
 Local caregivers continue to monitor and care for the feral cats.

-A member of the Alberta Animal Disaster Response Team and the Calgary Emergency Management Agency, CATF provides assistance with disaster relief efforts in response to natural disasters, such as the 2019 Alberta wildfires, 2016 Fort McMurray wildfires and 2013 Alberta floods.
+A member of the Alberta Animal Disaster Response Team and the Calgary Emergency Management Agency, we provide assistance with disaster relief efforts in response to natural disasters, such as the 2019 Alberta wildfires, 2016 Fort McMurray wildfires and 2013 Alberta floods.
 We are a contributing member of the Companion Animal Disaster Response Steering Committee lead by the Alberta Veterinary Medical Association and Alberta Provincial Emergency Services.